-PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+Professional Reference tools are designed for health professionals to use.
+They are written by UK doctors and based on research evidence, UK and European Guidelines, so you may find the language more technical than the condition leaflets.

-See related Screening for Dementia record.
+See also separate Screening for Dementia article.

-This informant questionnaire can be very useful in the screening and evaluation of dementia.
-When combined with cognitive tests such as the mini mental state examination (MMSE), an useful overview is obtained and hence sensitivity and specificity as a screening test can be improved A shortened 16 question form of the IQCODE has also been validated, and is shown here.
+This informant questionnaire can be very useful in the screening and evaluation of dementia.[1, 2] When combined with cognitive tests such as the Mini Mental State Examination (MMSE), an useful overview is obtained and hence sensitivity and specificity as a screening test can be improvedValidity within primary and secondary care settings has been tested.[4, 5]A shortened 16-question form of the IQCODE has also been validated and is shown here.

 Each question is scored from 1 (much improved) to 5 (much worse).
-For the Short IQCODE, a cut off point (average score) of 3.31/3.38 achieves a balance of sensitivity and specificity.
+For the Short IQCODE, a cut-off point (average score) of 3.31/3.38 achieves a balance of sensitivity and specificity.

 Short Form of the Informant Questionnaire on Cognitive Decline in the Elderly (Short IQCODE) by A. F. Jorm, Centre for Mental Health Research, The Australian National University, Canberra, Australia.
-More detail available from http://cmhr.anu.edu.au/ageing/Iqcode/download/pdf/shortEnglish.pdf.
-The author reports he has waived copyright on the Short IQCODE.
-However, the author appreciates being kept informed of research projects which make use of it.

 Note: as used in published studies, the IQCODE was preceded by questions to the informant on the subject's sociodemographic characteristics and physical health.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Egton Medical Information Systems Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.